technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 9/Lab 9 - Automate solution deployment using GitHub Actions for Microsoft Power Platform.docx.md

 1. In your browser, navigate
     to Power Apps portal using +++**https://make.powerapps.com**+++ and sign in with your credentials.
-Click the environment selector dropdown in the header and select your development environment.
+Click the environment selector dropdown in the header and select your development environment - **Dev One**.

      ![](./media/image20.png)